Consensys/doc.goquorum/docs/deploy/upgrade/migration.md

 The following is the recommended upgrade process:

 1. Stop the node you wish to upgrade to GoQuorum 2.6.0.
     Modify the `genesis.json` file to include `istanbulBlock` and `petersburgBlock`.
     Set these parameters to an appropriate value in future by when the entire network will be upgraded to GoQuorum 2.6.0.

     !!! warning

-       Setting the milestone blocks is necessary because the gas calculation logic changes in `geth` 1.9.7.
+        Setting the milestone blocks is necessary because the gas calculation logic changes in Geth 1.9.7.
         Not setting these values properly can result in a `Bad block error`.

 1. GoQuorum 2.6.0 deprecates genesis parameters `maxCodeSize` and `maxCodeSizeChangeBlock`.
     A new attribute `maxCodeSizeConfig` is added to genesis to allow tracking of multiple `maxCodeSize` value changes.

     In earlier GoQuorum versions, if the `maxCodeSize` is changed multiple times, any node joining the network might get a `Bad block error`.
     The changes in GoQuorum 2.6.0 enable tracking of historical changes of `maxCodeSize` in the genesis file and thus allow it to be changed multiple times in the network's life.
-    When `init` is executed in GoQuorum 2.6.0, `geth` forces use of `maxCodeSizeConfig`.
+    When `init` is executed in GoQuorum 2.6.0, Geth forces use of `maxCodeSizeConfig`.

     !!! example